-The Trievel laboratory uses a combination of biochemical and biophysical approaches to study the structures, mechanisms, and substrate specificities of a variety of enzymes, with a particularly focus on chromatin modifying enzymes.
-Techniques used in the lab include crystallography, enzyme kinetics, calorimetry, and other biophysical and biochemical approaches.
+The Trievel laboratory uses a combination of structural and biochemical approaches to study the structures, substrate specificities, and mechanisms of a variety of enzymes, with a particularly focus on enzymes involved in gene regulation.
+Techniques used in the lab include crystallography, enzymology, calorimetry and high throughput screening.
 Current projects include:

-1) Structural and functional studies of chromatin modifying enzymes: Our laboratory utilizes biochemical and structural approaches to investigate the mechanisms of enzymes that catalyze chromatin modifications with a particular emphasis on lysine methyltransferase and demethylases.
+1) Structural and biochemical studies of chromatin modifying enzymes: Our laboratory utilizes biochemical and structural approaches to investigate the mechanisms of enzymes that catalyze chromatin modifications with a particular emphasis on SET domain lysine methyltransferases.
 We are also developing new assays and reagents that will facilitate high-throughput characterization of these enzymes.
-Our collective efforts are yielding insight into the molecular mechanisms underlying the establishment and maintenance of chromatin modification states and will furnish avenues for developing novel therapeutics that target lysine methyltransferases and demethylases to treat cancer and other chromatin modification-linked diseases.
+Our collective efforts are yielding insights into the molecular mechanisms underlying the establishment and maintenance of chromatin modification states and will furnish new avenues for developing novel therapeutics that target lysine methyltransferases to treat cancer and other protein methylation-linked diseases.

 Graduate Program Affiliations

 Cellular & Molecular Biology Program